manal-agdada/COAD_sex_differences/README.md

 ### **Selection, preprocessing, normalization, and filtering**

-Only primary tumors samples were downloaded excluding normal and metastasis samples with a total of 481 samples.
+Only primary tumors samples were downloaded excluding normal and metastasis samples with a total of 474 samples.
 Also, samples from patients that were subjected to prior treatments before the collection and sequencing were excluded.
 The clinical covariantes considered in this study are the following: sex, age, race, prior malignancy, tumor site, tumor stage, OS time, and survival status.
-Therefore, samples with missing data were excluded, rounding up a total of 475 samples (250 male samples and 225 female samples).
+Therefore, samples with missing data were excluded, rounding up a total of 468 samples (247 male samples and 221 female samples).

 Below, a demographics of the cohort under study is presented stratified by sex.
-For simplicity, the Tumor Stage covariate was grouped as Stage I, Stage II, Stage III, Stage IV, and NA.

 ![table1]()